 - Pain medicine

-Can gut stasis be prevented?
+Can gut stasis be prevented in rabbits?

 More often than not, this is a condition that we can prevent when the right steps are taken.
 We need to take a close look at how we keep our bunnies and what they are being fed.
 With an appropriate diet, the right environment and enough exercise, most can avoid this condition.
 It is also important to have our rabbits routinely checked over so that any underlying health issues (such as overgrown teeth or bladder stones) can be dealt with, before they put our rabbits at risk of gut stasis.